cetusfinance/cetusfinance.github.io/_posts/tim/2017-01-19-Maybe-its-time-to-roll-my-own-crypto.md

 ## Before we get started

-In case you missed it there are three parts before this, to be honest they aren't required reading because well this is a total change of tact on this subject.
+In case you missed it there are three parts before this, to be honest they aren't required reading because well this is a total change of tack on this subject.

 * [Part 1 - Not your Grandad's Dotnet](https://cetus.io/tim/Part-1-Not-your-grandads-dotnet/)
 * [Part 2 - Pipelines formerly known as channels](https://cetus.io/tim/Part-2-pipelines/)